 }

-GB comes with all kinds of bells and whistles, like complexity analysis.
-Those come handy when you analyze scaling.
-Most of us assume that std::sort uses Quick Sort, at least for big inputs.
+GB also packs functionality for complexity analysis.
+Those come in handy when you analyze scaling.
+Most of us assume that std::sort uses Quicksort, at least for significant inputs.
 But what if the input is ginormous?

 1